orsaionutc-del/process-execution-tracking-database-SQL-project/DESIGN.md

 - The name and details of the scripts that were used
 - An error/ process status table

-* Which people, places, things, etc. are *outside* the scope of your database?
+* Which people, places, things, etc. are *outside* the scope of the database?

 - Financial data stored inside Oracle Fusion
 - Validation of accounting data correctness